blittable/rustup/src/lessons/lesson_twelve/README.md

 }
 ```

-In the code below, the Rust toolchain has *no* information on the types' functions, etc. and will not compile.
+In the code above, the Rust toolchain has *no* information on the types' functions, etc. and will not compile.
 It needs more information.

 To solve the issue in the context of generics, Rust uses `trait bounds`